julianmak/NEMO-related/docs/compilation_notes/Oxford_ARC.rst

   cd ../CONFIG
   ./makenemo -r GYRE_PISCES -n GYRE_testing -m GCC_ARC -j0
   nano GYRE_testing/cpp_GYRE_testing.fcm # (have key_top -> key_nosignedzero)
-  ./makenemo -n GYRE_tesitng -m HKUST_HPC2 -j4
+  ./makenemo -n GYRE_tesitng -m GCC_ARC -j4

 and it should work.
 One more thing we will do is to make ``TOOLS/REBUILD_NEMO``: